TheWhiteSasquatch/Pickles/README.md

 - **🔇 Quiet Videos**: Videos start muted (no surprise loud sounds!)
 - **💬 Optional Chat**: Can show chat next to videos if you want
 - **🔄 Auto-Check**: Every 5 minutes, it checks if your favorite channels are live
-- **🌐 Cross-Site Compatible**: Works on most websites, but some block browser extensions
+- **🌐 Cross-Site Compatible**: Works on most websites (monitoring starts only when you click the logo)

 ### Pickle Style Stuff:
 - **🚔 Sheriff Theme**: Everything looks like a cartoon pickle sheriff!